holycrap872/ucls-ml-ai/CourseMaterial/02_intro_to_data_sci/00_funny_graphs/lesson_plan_day_1.md

 their own code.
 It's a good lesson because students create their own "funny graphs" which can ameliorate some of the skill differences.
-By the end, students will have discussed how to interpret a cheat sheet, how to install a library, and why data interpretation is pivotal to ML/AI.
+By the end, students will have discussed how to interpret a cheat sheet, how to install a library, and why data processing is pivotal to ML/AI.

 ### Setup